KarenSafaryan/Spatial_Sparrow/README.md

 | optoBoth  | 1  | Probability for occurence of an optogenetic stimulus on both sides.
 This comes after determining a single HS target ??? |
 | optoPower  | 5  | Fraction of optogenetics stimuli |

-Settings for hardware control and sync:
+Settings for `hardware control and sync` :

 | Setting | Default | Description |
 |---------|---------|-------------|